algorand-devrel/charity-crowdfunding-app-tealscript/README.md

 # charity-crowdfunding-tealscript

-This starter full stack project has been generated using AlgoKit.
-See below for default getting started instructions.
+This is a fullstack charity crowdfunding application built with AlgoKit, the fullstack template, and TEALScript for the smart contract.
+See below for getting started instructions.

 ## Setup